\"Writing.Com

 The featured article induced recurring thoughts of mankind’s current state of degradation— rueful of how the human race has sadly declined into a degenerate species, content to perpetuate military mayhem, genocide, terrorism, and homicides within a global cesspool rife with violent crimes, tyranny, corruption, perversity, thievery, and crookeries of every description.

-Such a pity, he sighed, acutely aware each denizen will soon have their day of atonement— beginning with Mr. Santorelli and his complicit attorney, he mused as he daubed his pencil-thin mustache while reflecting on the paper’s headlines.
+Such a pity, he sighed, acutely aware every denizen will soon have their day of atonement with respective consequences— beginning with Mr. Santorelli and his complicit attorney, he mused.
+As he daubed his pencil-thin mustache while reflecting on the paper’s headlines, his attention was drawn to an overhead monitor airing the same highly profiled news story.

 MURDER TRIAL UNLIKELY!